-We strongly advocate that the Quad partners, agrae to conclude an ITA as designibed above at that April meeting in Kope, Japan and act a process for completing negotiations before the Singapore WfO Summit.
+We strongly advocate that the Quad partners agree to conclude an ITA as described above at their April meeting in Kobe, Japan and set a process for completing negotiations before the Singapore WFO Summit.
 We also hope that the G-7 Summit in July gives momentum to an ITA through discussions.
-With an agreement in principle between Quad members, it is our expectation that nations from other regions are more likely to sign on to an ITA WFO accord at the Singapore Summit.
+With an agreement in principle between Quad members, it is our expectation that nations from other regions are more likely to sign on to an ITA WFO accord at the singapore Summit.